Marta44/to-press2019/README.md

 - On every page is present a call to action button which leads the user to the next step.
 - On the "Landing page" is present a promotional video of the artists in their studio.
 It keeps the users engaged and invites them to look through the website's contents.
 - On the "About Us" section is provided a downloadable PDF version of the artists' brochure that gets opened in another tab.
 - On the "Gallery page" is present a small preview of the artworks, if clicked opens a Fancybox viewer which can enlarge and zoom the image and allows to move back and forward through the images.
+I have used Fancybox preview so some of the images are hidden.
+If we click on one of the displayed images we have access to the whole collection.
 - On the "Contact page" is present a form which allows users to get in touch with the artists uploading images or files together with their request message.

 ### Features to add in future